Tuples#

 tuple

-As with lists, we can use the index notation to identify particular elements in the tuple.
+Like lists, we can use the index notation to access particular elements in a tuple.

 print(noble_gases[0])